Paying for OT School: 6 Financial Tips to Get You Through

 This one will not technically put money in your pocket.
 However, it does have its perks (and will look great on your resume after you graduate).
 Students who are active SOTA members are often provided with funding to attend conferences during the school year, which can be costly if you don’t have the financial assistance.

-We hope this article has eased your mind a little and given you some ideas on how to manage the cost of OT school.
+We hope this article has eased your mind a little and given you some ideas on how to help manage the cost of OT school.
 If you’re still feeling uneasy, try talking with an advisor from your college of interest.

 Although the cost of grad school is intimidating, it is not impossible to manage and most definitely worth every penny if occupational therapy is something that you are passionate about.